JAlcocerT/JAlcocerT/content/blog/biz-news-websites.md

 ### Outro

 #### Other Webs Ive Built

-1. With an option to plug [adsense](https://adsense.google.com/adsense/) to each of this websites

 {{< cards >}}
   {{< card link="https://cozyknittingclub.web.app/" title="Content Creator Blog" image="/blog_img/web/WebsSnapshots/Web_CKC.png" subtitle="For an instagramer who loves knitting" >}}